 A combined sewer collects both stormwater and wastewater in the same pipe.
-Combined sewers are no longer built in Edmonton.
+Since about 1960, combined sewers are no longer built in Edmonton.

 Downspout

 A downspout is a length of pipe that is connected to an eavestrough and runs vertically from the roof to the ground.